North Berwick's Golfing Pioneers|

 James F. Melville

-Jim Melville from Earlsferry in Scotland was pro at Burlingame in 1897 and often visited Dave Stephenson at Presidio and would play Oakland
+Jim Melville from Earlsferry in Scotland was pro at Burlingame in 1897 and often visited Dave Stephenson at Presidio.
+They would also play

-together where Melville was instructor in 1898.
+Oakland where Melville was instructor.
 Jim Melville moved to Monterey in 1900 and was instructor at Hotel del Monte.
 In 1905 he was

 appointed to Sacramento Golf Club where he died of pneumonia in 1909 aged 47 years.